charles-amyx/new-machine-config/README.md

     - [ ] Show Keyboard, Emoji, & Symbol Viewers in menu bar
     - No other unique keyboard settings
   - Shortcuts
-      - Spotlight: Control + Space
+      - Spotlight: ⌃ + Space

 ### 🖱 Mouse - Don't usually use one